aitecraft/profile-manager/README.md

 Or would your users rather have CaffeineMC's mods?
 That's totally supported as well.

 ### Fabric First
 Fabric is at the forefront of Aitecraft Profile Manager.
-It will automagically download Fabric Installer and install any version of Fabric as instructed by your API!
+It will automatically install any version of Fabric as instructed by your API!
 No more manually updating Fabric.

 ### User Preferences Storage
 User Preferences are stored permanently by the Profile Manager to make installing future updates far more easier.